jorisvink/tier6/README.md

 Build a global ethernet network using sanctum p2p e2ee tunnels.

-Tier6 uses <a href="https://github.com/jorisvink/sanctum">sanctum</a>
+Tier6 uses the <a href="https://github.com/jorisvink/sanctum">sanctum</a>
-cathedral infrastructure to autodiscover peers in the same flock and establish p2p e2ee tunnels to each peer in full mesh mode.
+protocol and its cathedrals to autodiscover peers in the same flock and establish p2p e2ee tunnels to each peer in full mesh mode.
 All incoming traffic is dumped into a single tap interface.
 Return traffic is only sent to peers on which the destination MAC address has been seen as